kevinmburk/cdb-style-guide/style-guide.md

 }
 ```

 - Models should be made using `class`.
+Use `interface` for internal frontend, non-DTO models, like state variables and function arguments/returns.
 Use `type` for typing strings or making computed types from other models.
 Any types that are typing numbers should be made using `enum`.

 ### TypeScript Code Conventions